logo for strength-and-power-for-volleyball.com

 1. The arm is being brought back before the hit.
 During the cocking phase of the volleyball player arm swing, the external rotators are contracting.

 2. The arm is being slowed down after the hit.
-During the forward movement of a volleyball player arm swing, the external rotators are used eccentrically to slow down the arm, withstanding significant force.
+During the forward movement of a player arm swing, the external rotators are used eccentrically to slow down the arm, withstanding significant force.

-Volleyball Player Exercises for External Rotation Strength
+Volleyball Shoulder Strength for External Rotation

-1. Standing Shoulder External Rotation
+Standing Shoulder External Rotation

 Strengthen the external rotators concentrically using a resistance band.